ajaymahato431/Laravel-Esewa-Epay-V2/README.md

 **Recommended setup:** dispatch the delayed job for every payment, keep the scheduled sweep as a backstop, and expose the manual action for support/admin tooling.

-## Local development (localhost callbacks)

-The `/esewa/callback` route now only accepts POST requests.
-Configure eSewa to send its success and failure redirects to `/esewa/relay` (the package appends the transaction UUID for each checkout automatically).
-When you call `Esewa::pay()` you can still provide `success_url` and `failure_url`; the package stores those values in the `esewa_payments.meta` column and uses them for the final redirect after the signature is verified.

-The relay page accepts both GET and POST callbacks from eSewa, then auto-posts the signed `data` payload back to `/esewa/callback`, and the callback responds with either a redirect to the stored URL or the built-in status view.
-If someone opens the relay URL without the `data` string the request fails with HTTP 422, so a guessed UUID can no longer mark a payment as complete.
-For manual testing, copy the `data=...` string from the eSewa redirect into the relay URL or use the helper from the test suite to craft a signed payload.

 ## Security Notes

 - Request signature order: `total_amount,transaction_uuid,product_code`